StephenKing/chef-cookbook-otrs/README.md

 ====

 * HTTPS support for Apache
-* Executing this cookbook takes two restarts at the moment:
+* Executing this cookbook requires two restarts at the moment:
-**
+ * First time it will fail in `RebuildConfiguration` as database is not configured, yet.
+Problem is that the MySQL part does not set up the database user quick enough.
+I've already [posted a question](http://lists.opscode.com/sympa/arc/chef/2012-01/msg00288.html) to the _chef_ mailing list, how to do this in a clean way.
+ * Next time (weird thing) the Apache restart command exits unclean, although everything is fine.
+ * **I'm looking forward to your help on how to fix both of them!**

 Change Log
 ==========

 ###0.8.0

-- Initial version published
+* Initial version published

 License and Authors